GrainyBlob/qutedock/README.md

   - Open the folder in VSC, then wait for CMake to detect the CMakeLists.txt file...

   - You will get a prompt to choose your kit.
-Choose a kit from the list (something like "Qt 6.<whatever> g++") Ptroject was tested only on GCC.
+Choose a kit from the list (something like "Qt 6. <-whatever-> g++") Ptroject was tested only on GCC.

   - Wait for it to configure the project, then build it and run the built binary.